-- Statistics show a direct link between under-achievement and absence below 96% - Regular attenders make better progress, both socially and academically and find academy routines, work and friendships easier to cope with - Regular attenders are more successful in transferring between primary school, secondary school, higher education, employment or training
+- Statistics show a direct link between under-achievement and absence below 94% - Regular attenders make better progress, both socially and academically and find academy routines, work and friendships easier to cope with - Regular attenders are more successful in transferring between primary school, secondary school, higher education, employment or training

-Each individual Home/Academy attendance agreement contains details of how academies manage attendance on a daily basis.
+Each individual Home/Academy attendance agreement contains further details of how academies manage attendance on a daily basis in relation to the specific local authority expectations (Middlesbrough or Redcar and Cleveland).
 They give clarity of what pupils and parents / carers are expected to do to ensure their child achieves good attendance.